michaeldrm/web-scraping-chat/README.md

     ```

 ## Usage
-To use WebQueryBot, follow these steps:
+To use WebscrapingAI, follow these steps:

 1. **Ensure that you have installed the required dependencies** and added the OpenAI API key to the `.env` file.